quru/image-defer/README.md

 TODO Limit may be exceeded - briefly when loading a new strip - or permanently if more images are visible than the limit

-TODO Explain async/defer behaviour, or if js at the end
+TODO Explain options definition if async

 ### Browser support